JeSappelleRoot/KPathwayFinder/README.md

 > View output-example.csv file

+## About modes

+KPathwayFinder can be used in 2 differents modes :
+- `--mode search`, to find pathways in KEGG database
+- `--mode format-only`, to format an existing file, craft from scratch or resulting from a previsous KPathwayFinder execution

+>format-only mode assume your file :
+> - fields are comma separated
+> - there are 3 enzymes fields (code, name and definition)
+> - there are 3 pathways fields (code, name and class)
+>  - missing values will be replaced by `NA`

 ## During script execution

 KPathwayFinder will write enzyme and all associated pathways progressively in specified output file.